stevenmeare/campaignSite/README.md

 ## Deployment

-To deploy this project run
+To deploy this project in an environment, first install a virtual environment in the project root folder using the command prompt:

+'''cmd
+  python -m venv env
+'''

+The environment can then be started from the command prompt in the venv with
+'''cmd
+  Scripts/Activate
+'''

+To start the server in the venv, enter the following in the command prompt

 ```cmd
   python manage.py runserver
 ```

-within the environment.

 From the docker